cyrialize/cyrialize/index.md

 This website was made using [Jekyll](https://jekyllrb.com/) and it's hosted on [Neocities](https://neocities.org/).

 For styling I use [water.css](https://kognise.github.io/water.css/).
 It's a classless CSS theme - you can find more on [CSS Bed](https://www.cssbed.com/).

+# Get in touch

+You can contact me at jonathan cyr at fastmail dot com.